Sophie's Journey - Chapter 10

 "They can do whatever they please with people who don't speak the language and have no place to go," Mortenson replied, nodding toward a group of local men who were gathered near a warehouse, watching the Saints with narrowed eyes.
 "This isn't Denmark.
 There is no king here to ensure the peace.
 Only the coin and the iron."

-They were herded into freight cars for the run across Ohio and Indiana.
-The air was thick with the smell of animals and grain dust that caught in your throat.
-No windows, just thin cracks between the boards where light came through in blades.
-Sophie sat on the floor, her skirts bunched around her, feeling every bump in the track like a fist.
-By the time they reached Chicago, the children were pale and dusted black with soot.
-They looked like strangers, like ghosts of the children she'd packed into trunks back in Gentofte.
+They rode in freight cars across Ohio and Indiana.
+The air smelled of animals and grain dust.
+There were no windows, only small cracks where some light came in.
+Sophie sat on the floor with her family.
+By the time they reached Chicago, the children were pale and covered in soot.
+They hardly looked like themselves anymore.

-Chicago spread out like an industrial scar at the edge of the prairie.
-The conductor, a man with a face like sour milk, waved them off the train right onto a cobblestone street by the rail yards: no warehouse, no shed, no word about where to go.
-Just a signal, and the train pulled away, leaving five hundred people standing in the dark with their bundles.
-Piano music drifted from the saloons nearby, and horses clopped past on the wet stones, but for the Saints, there was only the cold cobblestones under their feet and the night pressing in.
+Chicago was large and busy at the edge of the prairie.
+The conductor told them to get off the train onto a cobblestone street by the rail yards.
+There was no shelter and no instructions.
+The train left, and five hundred people stood in the dark with their belongings.
+Piano music played from nearby saloons, and horses passed by, but the Saints only felt the cold stones under their feet and the darkness around them.

 "We cannot stay here," Marianne said, her voice rising toward a sob as she looked at the dark alleys.
-"The men... they are looking at us, Sophie.
+"The men... they are leering at us, Sophie.
 I can hear them laughing."

-Something hard turned over in Sophie's chest, a stubbornness that wouldn't let her sink into the indifference of this place.
-She stood, her legs stiff from sitting, and started giving orders.
+Sophie refused to give in to fear.
+She stood up and began giving instructions.
 "Peter, help Marianne with her bundle.
 Emma, hold Anne's hand.
 We'll find a place.
 Brother Willie and the others are out looking now."

 "Mormons!" a voice roared from outside, thick with liquor and malice.
 "Get out of our city, you filth!
 We’ll burn you out if you don’t leave now!"